kudobuilder/kudo.dev/content/blog/announcing-kudo-0.3.0.md

 Additionally, the team closed dozens of issues related to bugs and performance issues.

-To see the full changelog and the list of contributors who contribued to this release, visit [the Github Release](https://github.com/kudobuilder/kudo/releases/tag/v0.3.0) page.
+To see the full changelog and the list of contributors who contribtued to this release, visit [the Github Release](https://github.com/kudobuilder/kudo/releases/tag/v0.3.0) page.

 ## What's Next?

 Now that KUDO v0.3.0 has shipped, the team will begin planning and executing on v0.4.0.
 The focus of v0.4.0 is to provide operator extensions to provide KUDO's sequencing logic to formats including Helm Charts and [CNAB](https://cnab.io) bundles. v0.4.0 will also focus on the operator release process for operators being released into the repository.

-[Get started](/docs/getting-started) with KUDO today.
-Our [community](/community) is ready for feedback to make KUDO even better!
+[Get started](../docs/README.md) with KUDO today.
+Our [community](../community/README.md) is ready for feedback to make KUDO even better!